 Matchbox Caterpillar Construction Zone

 The Game Boy was going through a frenzy of popularity in 2000.
 What do I mean by a frenzy?
-People were suddenly buying a large influx of games for the system, making it viable to develop more games for the system.
+People were buying a large number of games for the system, making it viable to develop more games for the system.
 Any type of game could find an audience.

 So you had this PC toy coming out and somehow it made financial sense to have a Game Boy version come out as well.
 I find it fascinating that nine people are credited with making a goddamn construction simulator on Game Boy.
 Who are these people?
 What do they think of their game?
 I can’t help but wonder: How much time did they spend making this game?
 Some of those credits are for executive producers, sure, but the game had three programmers and a sound person.
 They probably worked on this project for months.
 As an aside, some of the personnel on this game also worked on Heroes of Might & Magic on Game Boy Color.
 I guess assembly programmers versed in Game Boy minutia were not around every corner.